 Offer Your Knowledge

-You might think that with your business all you have to offer is the properties you are listing.
+You might think that all you have to offer with your business is the properties you are listing.
 However, this is far from true.
 Think of all of the knowledge and expertise you have to offer through your experience at your job.

 Upgrade Your Marketing Materials